ifm/ifm3d-examples/ovp8xx/cpp/README.md

 ## Build the examples

 Follow the instructions below to build the examples.
-The commands might need to ce updated to run on Windows.
+The commands might need to be updated to run on Windows.

 ```bash
 $ cd Cpp